jpniederer/Dev-eryday/_posts/2017-4-23-Weekly-update-April-16-22-2017.markdown

 --------
 I could finish *Musashi* this week.
 I'm currenly 75% of the way through and it's hard to put it down.
 More realistically, I'll finish it the week after this one.

 I'm going to move a couple more sites of mine into HTTPS.
-I'm going to also keep studying React, Elixir, and .NET Core.
+Outside of those updates, I'm going to also keep studying React, Elixir, and .NET Core.

 [mus]: https://www.amazon.com/dp/B00CD428BU/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1
 [se]: https://www.coursera.org/learn/cs-tech-interview/